codex-storage/nim-codex/docker/README.md

 ## Environment variables

- We can configure Codex using [Environment variables](../README#environment-variables) and [docker-compose.yaml](docker-compose.yaml) file can be useful as an example.
+ We can configure Logos Storage using [Environment variables](../README#environment-variables) and [docker-compose.yaml](docker-compose.yaml) file can be useful as an example.

  We also added a temporary environment variable `NAT_IP_AUTO` to the entrypoint which is set as `false` for releases and ` true` for regular builds.
 That approach is useful for Dist-Tests.
  ```shell